eoguzinci/autonomous_ros/README.md

 Documentation for the implemented Traffic Light Detection and Classification methods can be found [here](/TLD.md).

+Documentation for the implemented Waypoint Updater methods can be found [here](/WaypointUpdater.md).

 ## Installation

 Please use **one** of the two installation options, either native **or** docker installation.